Supercoppa Italiana

 The Supercoppa Italiana, also known as the Italian Super Cup, is an annual super cup tournament in Italian football.
-Founded in 1988 as a two-team competition, it has featured four teams since 2023 (the winners and runners-up of the previous season's Serie A and Coppa Italia).
-Before the format change, the match was exclusively contested between the winners of the Serie A and Coppa Italia titles.
-Under the new rules, if a team were to be occupying more than one of the four spots, that spot would then be filled by the third and/or fourth teams in the Serie A standings.
+Founded in 1988 as a two-team competition, the match is contested between the winners of the Serie A and Coppa Italia titles.
+If the same team wins both the Serie A and Coppa Italia titles in the previous season, the Supercoppa is contested by the Serie A winner and the Coppa Italia runner-up, in essence becoming a rematch of the previous year's Coppa Italia final.
+Between 2023 and 2025–26, it briefly featured four teams (the winners and runners-up of the previous season's Serie A and Coppa Italia), before the format reverted to a two-team competition.

 It was originally the opening match of the new season, played at the home stadium of the previous season's Serie A champions.
 Since 2018, the competition has been held during the winter months, and is mainly hosted internationally.
 Juventus is the most successful club with nine titles.
 They have met Lazio on five occasions, making it the most frequent matchup in tournament history.